-Distance education courses are those in which instruction is conducted primarily via electronic transmission rather than face-to-face interaction.
-A student can receive no more than four credit hours of distance education courses in a given semester and no more than fifteen distance education credit hours in total.
+Distance education courses are those in which instruction is conducted primarily via electronic transmission rather than faceto-face interaction.
+Typically, a student can receive no more than four credit hours of distance education courses in a given semester and no more than fifteen distance education credit hours in total.